tukaan/tukaan/README.md

 </br>

 ## We are looking for contributors 😍
 Tukaan is already one and a half years old, but it is still in alpha state.
-Developing such a toolkit takes a lot of work, but the more we are, the better it will be, and the sooner we can release a stable version.
+Developing such a toolkit takes a lot of work, and the more of us there are, the better it will be, and the sooner we can release a stable version.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more.